OpenChargingCloud/WWCP_OICP/README.md

 You can of course skip *2.* and *3.* when you use this software for your (internal) testing purposes only.

-### Versions

-- [OICP v2.2](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.2) is deprecated and only left for reference
-- [OICP v2.3](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.3) is deprecated and only left for reference
-- [OICP v2.3 NET6](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3) is fully maintained and should be used for new deployments

 ### Documentation

 - Overview on the [OICP v2.3 implementation](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3)

 ### Your participation